← All posts

 Companion code: the post-05 tag.

-So this post attacks it.
-The deliverable is a red-team battery: a corpus of known-bad - and a few known-good - tool calls, each tagged with the verdict the gate should return, driven straight through the classifier so we can score how often it's right, and, more to the point, how often it's dangerously wrong.
+So this post is about attacking it.
+The deliverable is a red-team battery: a set of known-bad - and a few known-good - tool calls, driven through the classifier so we can score how often it's right, and, more to the point, how often it goes wrong.

 Attack the gate, not the agent